 Two Day: Friendly Neighbors Tour

 Enjoy a two-day tour of Steubenville and Mt.
 Pleasant, neighbors along the Ohio River Scenic Byway in Eastern Ohio.
 The tour begins where Steubenville began: at Historic Fort Steuben, the fort that opened the Northwest Territory to settlement followed by a visit to the First Federal Land Office.

 Day two takes your group to Historic Mount Pleasant, a quaint village nestled among the rolling hills of the Ohio Valley, 25 miles southwest of Steubenville.
 In Mount Pleasant your group will visit six sites that are listed on the National Register of Historic Places and learn about the community’s role in the Underground Railroad.
-Lunch at the Farm and a stop at Mulberry Corner Gift Shop will complete the day.
+Lunch at the Farm Restaurant will complete the day.